-To contribute to a Traditional IRA for a year, you must be under age 701⁄2 for that entire year.
-Contributions may be made at any time, regardless of your income level or tax-filing status.
-With a Roth IRA, you can make contributions at any age, but contributions may be limited or even disallowed if your income is over a certain level.
+With a Traditional IRA, contributions may be made at any time, regardless of your income level or tax-filing status.
+With a Roth IRA, contributions may be limited or even disallowed if your income is over a certain level.

 Contributions are limited to a specific dollar amount each tax year, based on whether you are under age 50, or age 50 or older.
-For 2018, the contribution limits are \$5,500 if you are under age 50 (\$6,000 for 2019), and \$6,500 if you are age 50 or older (\$7,000 for 2019).
+For 2019 and 2020, the contribution limits are \$6,000 if you are under age 50, and \$7,000 if you are age 50 or older.
 Future limits are subject to cost-of-living adjustments.
 (Note: If you contribute to both a Traditional IRA and a Roth IRA, your total combined contributions may not exceed these limits.)
 Contributions may not exceed 100% of compensation (e.g., wages, salaries, tips, professional fees, bonuses, etc.).
-If either you or your spouse has little or no compensation, the spousal rules may allow each of you to contribute the full amount to your own IRAs.
+If either you or your spouse has little or no compensation, the spousal rules may allow each of you to contribute the full amount to vour own IRAs.